Populations, individuals, and induction in nineteenth-century medical epistemology. Colloquium at TU Berlin, May 16.

 Case Studies and Historical Evidence in HPS.
 Turning the mirror: from scientific pluralism to pluralism in HPS, University of Exeter, January 8–9.

 Taming the catch-all.
 Colloquium in Philosophy of Science of the Munich Center for Mathematical Philosophy, November 13.

-Unwarranted assumptions Continuity, Improvement, and Innovation in Experimental Methodology, UI Bloomington, Oct 30–31.
+Unwarranted assumptions.
+Continuity, Improvement, and Innovation in Experimental Methodology, University of Indiana at Bloomington, October 30–31.